mauricewipf/ai-chat-translator/README.md

 npm run build:local
 ```

-The built files will be in the `dist` directory.
+The built files will be in the `dist` directory and served by the Express server.

 ## Publishing to Docker Hub